BigdogManLuo/ChatGPT-for-Power-System-Programming-Tasks/readme.md

 see '02_accelerating_UC'

 This work corresponds to our paper [A framework for leveraging ChatGPT on programming tasks in energy systems ](https://arxiv.org/abs/2305.11202), where we elaborate on our methodology, implementation details, and experimental results.

 ## Reference
-If you find this work useful and use it in your research, please consider citing our paper:

 ```bibtex
 @misc{li2023leveraging,
       title={A framework for leveraging ChatGPT on programming tasks in energy systems},